Continuation Sheaves in Dynamics: Sheaf Cohomology and Bifurcation: Bifurcations and sheaf cohomology

 Sheaves attach both local and global data to a topological space.
 In our setting of continuation, they encode how dynamical structures vary with parameter values on open sets.
 Oftentimes, given an open cover of the topological space, one can glue together the local information on each element of the cover to obtain global information.
 However, sometimes local information fails to extend globally.
 Sheaf cohomology, which can be viewed as a generalization of singular cohomology, is a powerful tool for studying this.
 An interpretation for singular cohomology groups is that they constitute obstructions to a topological space being contractible.
 Sheaf cohomology generalizes this by representing barriers for local sections to extend to global sections.

 One can always solve an attractor's continuation \textit{locally} using an attracting neighborhood.
 But this problem is sometimes impossible \textit{globally}.
 Sheaf cohomology provides a framework for quantifying when and how this occurs.
 Together with the conjugacy invariance theorem, this will build an algebraic invariant for parametrized dynamical systems, which can be used to study bifurcations.
-A description of how sheaf cohomology is constructed, and then computed, is in Appendix \ref{sec:SheafCohomology}.

-Recall that a parametrized dynamical system on a topological space $\Lambda$ is a continuous map $\obphi\colon \Lambda\to \sDS(\T,X)$ such that $\obphi(\lambda)\colon \T\times X \to X$ is a dynamical system for all $\lambda\in \Lambda$.
-In principal $\Lambda$ may be $\sDS(\T,X)$ but in practice simpler topological spaces for $\Lambda$ are used.
-In this section, to utilize Theorem \ref{thm:CIT}, \textbf{we assume $X$ is a compact metric space.}
+Recall that a parametrized dynamical system on a topological space $\mathrm{\Lambda}$ is a continuous map $\obphi\colon \mathrm{\Lambda}\to \sDS(\T,X)$ such that $\obphi(\lambda)\colon \T\times X \to X$ is a dynamical system for all $\lambda\in \mathrm{\Lambda}$.
+In principal $\mathrm{\Lambda}$ may be $\sDS(\T,X)$ but in practice simpler topological spaces for $\mathrm{\Lambda}$ are used.
+In this section, to utilize Theorem \ref{thm:CIT}, \emph{we assume $X$ is a compact metric space.}

-\begin{definition} A parametrized dynamical system $\obphi\colon\Lambda \to \sDS(\T,X)$ is \emph{stable} at a point $\lambda_0 \in \Lambda$ if there exists an open neighborhood $\Lambda' \ni \lambda_0$ such that $\restr{\obphi}{\Lambda'}$ is conjugate to the constant parametrization $\obtheta\colon \Lambda'\to \sDS(\T,X)$, given by $\lambda \mapsto \obphi(\lambda_0)$ for all $\lambda \in \Lambda'$.
+\begin{definition} A parametrized dynamical system $\obphi\colon\mathrm{\Lambda} \to \sDS(\T,X)$ is \emph{stable} at a point $\lambda_0 \in \mathrm{\Lambda}$ if there exists an open neighborhood $\mathrm{\Lambda}' \ni \lambda_0$ such that $\restr{\obphi}{\mathrm{\Lambda}'}$ is conjugate to the constant parametrization $\obtheta\colon \mathrm{\Lambda}'\to \sDS(\T,X)$, given by $\lambda \mapsto \obphi(\lambda_0)$ for all $\lambda \in \mathrm{\Lambda}'$.
 If $\lambda_0$ is not stable, it is called a \emph{bifurcation point}.
-A parametrized dynamical system $\obphi$ is \emph{stable} on a subset $\Lambda'\subset \Lambda$ if it is stable at every point in $\Lambda'\subset \Lambda$.
+A parametrized dynamical system $\obphi$ is \emph{stable} on a subset $\mathrm{\Lambda}'\subset \mathrm{\Lambda}$ if it is stable at every point in $\mathrm{\Lambda}'\subset \mathrm{\Lambda}$.

-If a parametrized dynamical system $\obphi\colon\Lambda \to \sDS(\T,X)$ is conjugate to the constant parametrization $\obtheta\colon \Lambda\to \sDS(\T,X)$ on $\Lambda$ it is called \emph{uniformly stable}. \end{definition}
+If a parametrized dynamical system $\obphi\colon\mathrm{\Lambda} \to \sDS(\T,X)$ is conjugate to the constant parametrization $\obtheta\colon \mathrm{\Lambda}\to \sDS(\T,X)$ on $\mathrm{\Lambda}$ it is called \emph{uniformly stable}. \end{definition}

 In general stability of a parametrized dynamical system does not imply uniform stability.
-For instance if $\Lambda$ is not connected then $\obphi$ need not be conjugate to a fixed constant system $\obtheta$.
-This example indicates that stability does not imply uniform stability in general if $\Lambda$ is disconnected.
-See Example \ref{counterconstant} for an counter example with a connected space $\Lambda$.
+For instance if $\mathrm{\Lambda}$ is not connected then $\obphi$ need not be conjugate to a fixed constant system $\obtheta$.
+This example indicates that stability does not imply uniform stability in general if $\mathrm{\Lambda}$ is disconnected.
+See Example \ref{counterconstant} for an counter example with a connected space $\mathrm{\Lambda}$.